 Stress is a modern term that simply means you are experiencing more emotional pressure than you feel able to cope with.
 A certain amount of pressure is essential to help you meet life’s challenges and achieve your full potential.
-Once pressure creeps outside your comfort zone, however, it can lead to the unpleasant physical and emotional symptoms – distress – that increase your blood pressure.
+Once pressure creeps outside your comfort zone, however, it can lead to the unpleasant physical and emotional symptoms – distress – that cause your blood pressure to rise.

 How you cope with pressure will vary.
 One day you may feel calm and laid back, able to cope with everything thrown your way with excitement and motivation.
 Another day, you may feel overwhelmed by the number of items on your ‘To Do’ list.